Companies Act 2006

 The Companies Act 2006 (c.
-46) is an act of the Parliament of the United Kingdom which forms the primary source of UK company law.
+46) is an act of the Parliament of the United Kingdom, whose length 1,300 sections and additional schedules form the primary source of UK company law, including the duties of a company's directors.

-The act was brought into force in stages, with the final provision being commenced on 1 October 2009.
-It largely superseded the Companies Act 1985.
+Provisions

 The act provides a comprehensive code of company law for the United Kingdom, and made changes to almost every facet of the law in relation to companies.
-The key provisions are:
+Its key provisions were: